Elliptic fibrations on covers of the elliptic modular surface of level 5: Elliptic fibrations on K3 surfaces induced by the conic bundles

 \subsubsection{Other K3 surfaces}

-As we saw when computing the Weierstrass equations and the models as double covers of $\mathbb{P}^2$ of K3 surfaces which are obtained as double covers of $R_{5,5}$ branched over some special fibers, all the equations for these K3 surfaces can be obtained by the general equation for $X_{5,5}$ substituting particular values of $\mu_1$ and $\mu_2$.
+As we saw above, all the equations for K3 surfaces that are double covers of $R_{5,5}$ branched over some special fibers can be obtained from the general equation for $X_{5,5}$ by substituting particular values of $\mu_1$ and $\mu_2$.
 In particular in order to find the Weierstrass equations of the elliptic fibrations induced by the conic bundles $B_i$ on a specific K3 surface it suffices to substitute in \eqref{eq: table fibrations from conic bundle generic} the appropriate values of $\mu_1$ and $\mu_2$.
-As an example here we construct a table analogous to \eqref{eq: table fibrations from conic bundle generic} if the K3 surface is obtained by $R_{5,5}$ branching along one fiber of type $I_5$ and one generic fiber.
-We already noticed that one has two different choices for the branch fibers.
-Once one chooses the branch fiber $I_5$, the construction is not symmetric in $I_5$, thus the conic bundles $B_3$ and $B_4$ do not give necessarily similar elliptic fibration.
-In the following we will choose the fiber $I_5$ to be the fiber over $\mu=0$.
-So that we will chose $\mu_1$ to be 0 and $\mu_2$ is the parameter of the 1-dimensional family of K3 surfaces we are considering.
-So we obtain the following (where $r=\rk(MW)$):
+As an example here we construct a table analogous to \eqref{eq: table fibrations from conic bundle generic} if the K3 surface is obtained by $R_{5,5}$ branching along one fiber of type $I_5$ and one smooth fiber.
+We already noticed that one has two different choices for the $I_5$ branch fiber.
+Once one chooses the branch fiber $I_5$, the construction is not symmetric in $I_5$.
+For $i=1,2$ the reducible fibers of the conic bundle $|B_i|$ are symmetric up to switching the $I_5$-fibers, so the conic bundle $|B_i|$ is associated to elliptic fibrations with the same property choosing differently the $I_5$ branch fiber.
+For the conic bundles $|B_1|$ and $|B_2|$ we will choose the $I_5$ branch fiber to be the one over $\mu_1=0$.
+The conic bundle $|B_3|$ has a unique reducible fiber, supported over one specific $I_5$, so the elliptic fibrations induced by this conic bundle have not necessarily the same properties if one change the $I_5$ branch fibers.
+So we give the equations of the elliptic fibrations if one chose both $\mu_1=0$ and $\mu_1=\infty$.

+For all the conic bundles $\mu_2$ is the parameter of the 1-dimensional family of K3 surfaces we are considering.
+So we obtain the following (where $r=\rk(MW)$ and both the reducible fibers and $r$ are given for generic choice of $\mu_2$):